Teacher Next Door Program (TND)

 - Downpayment: Borrower must contribute a minimum of 5% (2.5% from borrower's own funds, and remainder from gifts or grants).

-- Reserves: Borrower must have a minimum of 3 months reserves (principal, interest, property taxes, hazard insurance and homeowner’s association dues) in liquid reserves after purchase.
+- Reserves: Borrower must have a minimum of 3 months reserves (principal, interest, property taxes, hazard insurance and homeowner’s association dues) in reserves after purchase.
+In addition to Liquid Assets, vested funds from retirement accounts that permit withdrawals may be also used for reserves.

 - Homebuyer Education Requirement: Borrower will be required to complete Verification of First-time Homebuyer Education requirements through one of MOHCD-approved housing counseling agencies.
 A verification of completion of homebuyer education must be included with the application package.